 Though very similar in plot, there exists minute, yet poignant discrepancies between scenes in the novel and movie version of The Da Vinci Code.
-In the novel, after Silas is led to believe the “[Holy Grail] is lost forever,” he ragefully strikes Sister Sandrine with a “candle stand like a club” (TDC, XXXI, 136) inside Église Saint-Sulpice.
+In the novel, after Silas is led to believe the “[Holy Grail] is lost forever,” he in a rage strikes Sister Sandrine with a “candle stand like a club” (TDC, XXXI, 136) inside Église Saint-Sulpice.
 However, in the movie production, Silas is shown striking Sandrine with the inscribed tablet he presumed would lead to the next step in his Grail quest.
 The movie scene’s symbolic disparity emphasizes Silas’ building frustration towards his seemingly hopeless search.
 As members from opposite interest groups meet face to face, Opus Dei is further antagonized by Silas’ series of violent acts.
 The movie production further incriminates Bishop Aringarosa by inserting a made-up conversation between him and Captain Bezu Fache.
 In this scene, Aringarosa attempts to cover up Silas’ murders, by telling Fache that Langdon confessed to the murders in a closed confession.
 The movie presents Aringarosa further disparaging the name of Opus Dei, by manipulating the sanctity of closed confession towards his own self-interest.
 These villains in The Da Vinci Code are closely associated with Opus Dei, which also characterizes religion itself as villainous.

 As previously stated, several villainous archetypes appear throughout the Langdon series.
 In Origin, Brown continues his tradition of leading the reader towards the wrong character as the primary villain.
-This allows Brown to hide a surprise antagonist right under Robert Langdon’s nose, whose identity is revealed towards the end of the novel.
+This allows Brown to hide right under Robert Langdon’s nose a surprise antagonist, whose identity is revealed towards the end of the novel.
 This archetype is embodied in the characters of Leigh Teabing in The Da Vinci Code, the Camerlengo in Angels & Demons, Sienna Brooks in Inferno, Zachary Solomon in The Lost Symbol, and finally, Winston in Origin.

 Winston is first introduced as the brainchild of Edmond Kirsch.
 Winston’s “elegant” speech, comprised of flawless “diction and grammar” (O, VIII, 68) makes him seem almost human.
 However, he is really the product of Kirsch’s “decade” long and “billion” dollar investment “in the field of synthetic intelligence” (O, VIII, 68).
 Winston is a technological marvel — capable of high-level decision making and able to access an endless amount of information.
 Kirsch programs Winston to do whatever it takes to achieve maximum publicity on his scientific announcement.
 Though this initially gives readers a positive impression of the supercomputer’s ability, Winston’s sophistication ends up serving more harm than good.
 Towards the end of the novel, Brown reveals that Winston orchestrated Kirsch’s own murder to make him a martyr, thinking that this event would help him gain the most viewership on his announcement.
 Winston’s unforeseen villainous capability plays into Brown’s greater theme of science versus religion.
 When watching Kirsch’s announcement, Langdon thinks to himself “humans will never permit technology to overrun [themselves]” (O, XCVI, 638).
 But Winston’s actions prove the opposite; developments in technology can be taken to unexpectedly dangerous heights.
 Technology possesses dually valuable and destructive resources, giving it a fluid range of villainous character.